redpesk-common/canbus-binding/docs/2-Installation.md

 ## Compile and install the binding

-With an AGL SDK environment correctly configured, I suggest you to set the TARGET variable in the root CMakeLists.txt file, if you have an AGL target already running in your network.
+With an AGL SDK environment correctly configured and **sourced**, I suggest you to set the TARGET variable in the root CMakeLists.txt file if you have an AGL target already running in your network.

 Then you can directly build and install the binding and source directory on your target system.